alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 If you only use normalised paths as S3 keys, it's less risky to treat the two interchangeably.

-This is more of a "don't make my mistake" than a "this is definitely right" sort of post.
+This post is more of a "don't make the same mistake as me" than a "this is definitely right".
 I think using normalised paths is safe, but I might be wrong.
 Think I've missed something?
 Drop me [a tweet](https://twitter.com/alexwlchan) or [an email](mailto:alex@alexwlchan.net).